NikKowPHP/social-brain/chapters/chapter-9.md

 ### **Chapter 9: Making It Stick**
 #### The Neuroscience of Storytelling

 For a long time, my approach to persuasion was a simple, logical process: assemble the best data, arrange it in an airtight argument, and present it.
 As an Architect, I believed that the best data would always win.
-And I was consistently baffled when it didn't.
+I was consistently baffled when it didn't.

 Let's look at a case study.
 Our engineer, Mark, a brilliant data analyst, needs to convince his leadership team to invest in a new data-security protocol.
 He prepares a flawless presentation.
 He has charts showing a 35% increase in phishing attempts, industry benchmarks, and a detailed cost-benefit analysis.
 As a classic Architect, he presents the data with precision and clarity.